day8/re-frame/docs/FAQs/DoINeedReFrame.md

 incrementally growing an architecture.

 So, then, the question is this: is your architecture better than re-frame's?
-Because that's what re-frame gives you ... an architecture ... answers to the various challenges you'll face when developing your app, and mechanism for implementing
+Because that's what re-frame gives you ... an architecture ... solutions to the various challenges you'll face when developing your app, and mechanism for implementing
-those answers.
+those solutions.

 Now, in response, some will enthusiastically say "yes, I want to grow my own architecture.
 I like mine!".
-Fair enough - its a fun ride!
+And fair enough - it can be an interesting ride!

 Problems arise ONLY when this process is not conscious and purposeful.
 It is a credit to Reagent that you can accelerate quickly and get a bunch of enjoyable early wins.
-But, equally, that acceleration can have you off the road in a ditch because there are twists and turns on the way to a larger application.
+But, equally, that acceleration can have you off the road in a ditch because of the twists and turns on the way to a larger application.

 I've had many people (20?) privately say to me that's what happened to them.
 And that's pretty much the reason for this FAQ - this happens a bit too often